 - 1. The nature of the industry and sector, control environment and business performance - 2.
-The requirements of the Trust's funding agreement with the Secretary of State for Education, the relevant Academies Financial Handbook (AFH) and the Academies Accounts Direction (AAD). - 3.
+The requirements of the Trust's funding agreement with the Secretary of State for Education, the relevant Academy Trust Handbook (ATH) and the Academies Accounts Direction (AAD). - 3.
 Enquiries with management and those charged with Governance about their own identification and assessment of the risks of irregularities. - 4.
-The matters discussed among the audit team regarding how and where fraud might occur and fraud indicators.
-Including the effect of COVID-19 related factors. - 5.
+The matters discussed among the audit team regarding how and where fraud might occur and fraud indicators. - 5.
 The experience and expertise, in the specialised Academy sector, of the senior statutory auditor and the engagement team and whether they have appropriate competence and capabilities to properly identify, assess and respond to risks.

-As a result of these procedures, we identified the greatest potential for fraud in terms of misstatements in the financial statements was in relation to spurious or inaccurate claims for grants and funding including that under Coronavirus related Government support schemes.
+As a result of these procedures, we identified the greatest potential for fraud in terms of misstatements in the financial statements was in relation to spurious or inaccurate claims for grants and funding.
 The risk of management override of systems and controls was also identified as significant.
 In common with all audits under ISA's (UK), we are required to perform specific procedures to respond to the risk of management override.
 The assessment of the risk of fraud in terms of misappropriation of assets highlighted fraudulent payments as a focus area.

 In considering the legal and regulatory framework within which the company operates, we focused on provisions of those laws and regulations that had a direct effect on the determination of material amounts and disclosures in the financial statements.
-Key laws and regulations considered include the UK Companies Act, the Charities SORP, the AFH and the AAD as well as those associated with other sources of funding.
+Key laws and regulations considered include the UK Companies Act, the Charities SORP, the ATH and the AAD as well as those associated with other sources of funding.

-We also considered those laws and regulations that do not have a direct effect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty, these include Health & Safety and Coronavirus guidance for schools.
+We also considered those laws and regulations that do not have a direct affect on the financial statements but compliance with which may be fundamental to the company's ability to operate or to avoid a material penalty, these include Health & Safety and safeguarding guidance for schools.